-FY 2018-19 Measure O Fire revenues were \$4,187,050 including sales taxes, interest revenue and a share of the Strike Team reimbursement which represents a 13.7% increase over the previous fiscal year.
-Expenditures were \$3,763,131 for FY 2018-19; a 9.7% increase over the previous fiscal year.
-The major expenditures for FY 2018-19 were Salaries and Benefits of \$3.1M, Services and Supplies of \$109K, Administrative costs of \$120K and Capital Lease costs for Fire Station 5 of \$368K.
+FY 2019-20 Measure O Fire revenues were \$3,938,832 including sales taxes and interest revenue which represents a -5.9% decrease from the previous fiscal year.
+The decrease in revenue can be attributed to the COVID-19 pandemic which took place in the last quarter of the fiscal year, adversely affecting sales tax.
+Expenditures were \$3,962,525 for FY 2019-20 which was a 5.3% increase over the prior fiscal year.
+The major expenditures for FY 2019-20 were Salaries and Benefits of \$3.3M, Services and Supplies of \$140K, Administrative costs of \$112K and Capital Lease costs for the Fountaingrove Fire Station 5 of \$368K.
 For more detailed expenditure information, please refer to the last page of this section.